 - All students should check Alert Traveler on their phones and/or laptops to stay abreast of conditions in your location.

 - Contact your program administrators on site.

 - You should keep a list of emergency contact numbers (such as your on-site contacts, Aetna OnCall, and emergency U.S. contacts) on you at all times while abroad.
-In the event you are unable to reach the Office of International Engagement, please have a representative (parent, friend) reach the Office to update the staff on your circumstances.
+In the event you are unable to reach the Office of International Academic Initiatives, please have a representative (parent, friend) reach the Office to update the staff on your circumstances.